Get ready for an adventure of a lifetime with this exciting Bali itinerary!

 Photo credit: Finns Beach Club

-Seminyak is known for its nightlife, but rather than squeezing with the crowd in the likes of Potato Head and Ku De Ta, chill in beds on a beach, or swim in a 30m infinity edge pool that also has a swim-up bar at Finns Beach Club.
+Seminyak is known for its nightlife — but rather than squeezing with the crowd in the likes of Potato Head, we prefer chilling on a beach and swimming in a 30m infinity edge pool that also has a swim-up bar at Finns Beach Club!

 Day 4: Seminyak to Tanah Lot